Fauquier County Criminal Attorney

 Shoplifting is likely to be charged as petit larceny or grand larceny offense, depending on the value of the items or item stolen.

-If your blood alcohol content (BAC) measures 0.08 percent or more, you will likely be charged with driving under the influence (DUI) in Fauquier County, Va.
+If your blood alcohol content (BAC) measures 0.08 percent or more, you will likely be charged with driving under the influence (DUI) in Fauquier County.
 Commercial drivers and those under the age of 21 could face a DUI conviction for less than 0.08 percent.
-And those who have any detectable level of alcohol and drugs in their system, and who are perceived by law enforcement as being impaired, can also face DUI conviction.
+Those who have any detectable level of alcohol and drugs in their system, and who are perceived by law enforcement as being impaired, can also face DUI conviction.

 Traffic Offenses in Fauquier County

 If you already have a couple of traffic convictions, the points against your license are creeping up, and you are stopped for speeding in Fauquier County, that could be enough to push you over the line and the DMV may suspend or revoke your driver’s license.

 Also, those charged with reckless driving in Fauquier, and throughout the Commonwealth of Virginia, may not realize that they are facing a criminal charge.
 Though it’s a misdemeanor, it will still reflect on your record as a criminal charge and can result in jail time and costly fines.
 Because of these reasons, those charged with traffic offenses in the region would be wise to retain qualified legal counsel.